 One of the biggest problems with tuk-tuks is their lack of safety features as compared to other vehicles.
 Because tuk-tuks have open sides and typically don"t have seat belts they are very unsafe during traffic accidents.
 The good news is that tuk-tuks are involved in relatively few dangerous accidents in Thailand because they tend to drive at lower speed.

 Another problem with tuk-tuks is that they are open vehicles, which is often uncomfortable for visitors who are not used to the intense heat and humidity of Thailand.
 When tuk-tuks get stuck in traffic, the heat and sweat are unavoidable.
 Furthermore, the open-air design does not protect travelers from polluted air or dust.

-Lastly, tuk-tuks are not very eco-friendly vehicles and are infamous for the visible fumes that plume up from their exhausts.
-In major cities, tuk-tuks are often blamed for reducing air quality at a faster rate than other vehicles, including motorcycles and cars.
-Before taking a tuk-tuk, it is important to consider the environmental impact.
+Furthermore, tuk tuks are not very eco-friendly vehicles and are infamous for the visible fumes that plume up from their exhausts.
+In major cities, tuk tuks are often blamed for reducing air quality at a faster rate than other vehicles, including motorcycles and cars.
+Before taking a tuk tuk, it is important to consider the environmental impact.

 Another common tuk-tuk scam in Thailand happens when a driver offers you his service for a day at a very low price.
-Drivers that do this will often insist that you visit specific retailers throughout the day.
+Drivers that do this will often insist that you visit specific retailers, such as tailors and gem stores, throughout the day.
 These retailers pay him extra money to bring customers to them.
-Although you don't have to buy anything at these shops, it is an annoying waste of time for visitors, and the retailers can be very pushy when trying to sell products.
+Although you don"t have to buy anything at these shops, it is an annoying waste of time for visitors, and the retailers can be very pushy when trying to sell products.

 For our Asia Highlights travelers, we often suggest that they travel mostly by private car, due to the uncomfortable conditions and environmental impact of traveling by tuk-tuk.
 Tuk-tuks are bumpy, small and hot, which can be upsetting for families with small children or those who are on the more aged side.